hub.eb?material_id=676

 Applications

-Requests from end users are internally routed through to the Service Plan's Application Containers, which respond as defined by the application.
+Requests from end users are internally routed through to the Service Plan's Primary and Additional Application Containers, which respond as defined by the application.

 New applications, and changes to existing applications, can be deployed to a Service Plan’s Application Filesystem via the Studio.
-Application Containers automatically load these updates, making them available to new end users.
+All Additional Application Containers automatically load these updates, making them available to new end users.

 Composition